 This online document is the official course syllabus.

-Any changes made to the syllabus during the semester will be announced in class and appear in this document in red.
+Any changes made to the syllabus after the first day of class will be announced in class and appear in this document in red.

 REQUIRED COURSE MATERIALS

 No textbook is required.
 Various materials (e.g., articles, presentation slides) and relevant internet links (e.g., to research forums, blogs, online talks) will be provided as needed.

 1. Individual written evaluations of ten talks (30%) Guidelines

 2. Group written reports (30%) Guidelines

 All Penn State and Eberly College of Science policies regarding academic integrity apply to this course.
 See https://science.psu.edu/current-students/integrity/policies for details.